LT-IntroToAI-SY2526/assignment3-per3-Victoria-Serrano/writeup.md

 ## Reflection Questions

 1. What are some key programming concepts or techniques that you learned while completing this assignment?
+While completing this assignment, I learned how to

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.